 Paralegals are individuals who aid attorneys or other legal professionals in conducting research and organizing facts and evidence in a case.
 While paralegals certainly perform administrative tasks for lawyers, paralegals can also perform other specialized tasks that are essential to progressing the legal process.

 To become a paralegal, you must receive an education that helps you develop the skills needed to process, think critically, and research.
-The experts at Fremont College have gathered together some great information on what it takes to become a paralegal.
+You can do this by starting at a community college, four year college, or by fast-tracking your education at a career college.
+Experts at colleges such as Fremont College or have gathered together some great information on what it takes to become a paralegal.

 What Type of Education Do I Need?

 The U.S. Bureau of Labor Statistics (BLS) states that paralegal programs are found at community colleges or 4-year colleges.
 The difference between the programs is that at community colleges, you will earn a two-year associate’s degree instead of a four-year degree, like at a four-year college.

 No matter which degree program you choose, the purpose is to train you for paralegal work.
 Students will take classes on legal research methods, basic computer skills, legal database entry, and how to read and understand legal language.